Azerbaijan, UK sign plan of military cooperation | News.az

 Azerbaijan, UK sign plan of military cooperation

-Staff negotiations between the defense ministries of the Republic of Azerbaijan and the United Kingdom have been held in the Department of International Military Cooperation, AzerTag reports.
+London hosted staff negotiations between the Defense Ministries of Azerbaijan and the United Kingdom, the Defense Ministry said in a message on Feb.17.

-The current state and prospects of cooperation in the defense sphere between the two countries and issues of cooperation in the field of training, education and peacekeeping operations, as well as regional security aspects, were considered and discussed during the event.
+The talks covered current state and prospective areas of cooperation in the defense sphere between the two countries and issues of cooperation in the field of education, as well as regional security aspects, Trend reports.

-"Military Cooperation Plan for 2019/2020 fiscal year between the Ministry of Defense of the Republic of Azerbaijan and the Ministry of Defense of the United Kingdom" was signed at the event.
+The sides signed "Military Cooperation Plan for 2018/2019 fiscal year between the Defense Ministry of Azerbaijan and the Defense Ministry of the United Kingdom.

 News.Az